 Milford United Methodist Church

-Nursery Care, Playground, Children’s Church, Friends Preschool, Vacation Bible School, and Tweens (grades 3-5).
+Nursery Care, Playground, Children’s Church, Friends Preschool and Kindergarten.

 Small Group for Middle School Youth – Monthly fun activities such as kayaking are planned to form new friendships.
 Middle School Youth are also invited to meet for small group discipleship, twice a month (schedule to be determined by participants).
 Middle School Youth Leader Nikki Gurke, 248-214-3287.